Health insurance

 How do I get the required health insurance coverage?

-All F-1 and J-1 international students and scholars whose 1-20 or DS-2019 was issued by Wayne State University must enroll in the WSU Student/Scholar Health Insurance plan (IHIP) provided by Relation Insurance Services.
+All F-1 and J-1 international students and scholars whose 1-20 or DS-2019 was issued by Wayne State University must enroll in the WSU Student/Scholar Health Insurance plan (IHIP) provided by Blue Cross Blue Shields of Michigan and managed by Blue Water Benefits Administration.
 This insurance plan is also required for your F-1, F-2, J-1 and J-2 dependents.
 This includes Canadian F-1 students living in the U.S. and J-1 Canadian students and scholars.

 You can buy insurance on either a semester or annual basis and pay online with a Visa or MasterCard when you enroll.
 The annual policy coverage year runs from August 1 to July 31, so make sure to renew your insurance in time to retain your coverage.